mbaumer/us_hep_funding/docs/_states/WA.md

 # WA -- Sen. Maria Cantwell (D) and  Sen. Patty Murray (D)
 ## Committees
-Maria Cantwell is the #9 Democrat on the Senate Energy Subcommittee on Energy
+Maria Cantwell is the #3 Democrat on the Senate Energy Subcommittee on Energy

-Maria Cantwell is the #1 Democrat on the Senate Committee on Energy and Natural Resources
+Maria Cantwell is the #3 Democrat on the Senate Committee on Energy and Natural Resources

-Maria Cantwell is the #2 Democrat on the Senate Committee on Commerce, Science, and Transportation
+Maria Cantwell is the #1 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Patty Murray is the #2 Democrat on the Senate Committee on Appropriations

 Patty Murray is the #2 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

-Patty Murray is the #2 Democrat on the Senate Committee on Appropriations

 ## HEP Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-32 HEP grants, totalling $13,814,000.00
+37 HEP grants, totalling $15,364,000.00

                                         Amount ($)
 Institution                       Year
-UNIVERSITY OF WASHINGTON, SEATTLE 2012.0   2371000.0
+UNIVERSITY OF WASHINGTON, SEATTLE 2012     2371000
-                                  2013.0   1884000.0
+                                  2013     1884000
-University of Washington          2014.0   3046000.0
+University of Washington          2014     3046000
-                                  2015.0   2230000.0
-                                  2016.0   2945000.0
-                                  2017.0   1338000.0
+                                  2015     2230000
+                                  2016     2945000
+                                  2017     1338000
+                                  2018     1550000
 ```
 ## SC Contracts
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-349 Office of Science contracts, totalling $5,425,778,584.36
+411 Office of Science contracts, totalling $6,699,171,792.00

                                                   Amount ($)
-vendorname
+Vendor
-BATTELLE MEMORIAL INSTITUTE                        5.425533e+09
+BATTELLE MEMORIAL INSTITUTE                       6698893719
-YAHSGS LLC                                         1.500000e+05
+YAHSGS LLC                                            150000
+RENO/TAHOE REALTY GROUP, LLC                           32489
-CH2M HILL PLATEAU REMEDIATION COMPANY              3.125700e+04
+CH2M HILL PLATEAU REMEDIATION COMPANY                  31257
-DELACY CONSULTING LLC                              2.080000e+04
+DELACY CONSULTING LLC                                  20800
-THERRIEN COMPANY INC, THE                          1.880000e+04
+THERRIEN COMPANY INC, THE                              18800
-INSIGHT PUBLIC SECTOR, INC.                        1.261686e+04
+INSIGHT PUBLIC SECTOR, INC.                            12615
-LEVERAGE INFORMATION SYSTEMS, INC.                 8.162000e+03
+LEVERAGE INFORMATION SYSTEMS, INC.                      8162
-SOLUTION PLANNING AND CONTRACT ENVIRONMENT, INC.   3.950640e+03
+SOLUTION PLANNING AND CONTRACT ENVIRONMENT, INC.        3950
-JOHNSON CONTROLS GOVERNMENT SYSTEMS LLC            0.000000e+00
+JOHNSON CONTROLS GOVERNMENT SYSTEMS LLC                    0
-MICROSOFT CORPORATION SITZ IN REDMOND CORPORATION  0.000000e+00
+and  1  other firms.
 ```
 ## NSF MPS Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-469 NSF MPS grants, totalling $117,278,616.00
+619 NSF MPS grants, totalling $144,623,803.00

                                         Amount ($)
 Institution
-UNIVERSITY OF WASHINGTON                86758503.0
+UNIVERSITY OF WASHINGTON                 108207099
-WASHINGTON STATE UNIVERSITY             13308936.0
+WASHINGTON STATE UNIVERSITY               16481706
-WESTERN WASHINGTON UNIVERSITY            4510940.0
+WESTERN WASHINGTON UNIVERSITY              5733957
-MULTIPLE RECIPIENTS                      3046834.0
+MULTIPLE RECIPIENTS                        3046834
-U of Washington                          1869657.0
+U OF WASHINGTON                            1869657
+SEATTLE UNIVERSITY                         1624278
-ASTROPHYSICAL RESEARCH CONSORTIUM        1472956.0
+ASTROPHYSICAL RESEARCH CONSORTIUM          1472956
-SEATTLE UNIVERSITY                       1274273.0
-UNIVERSITY OF PUGET SOUND, THE            912015.0
+UNIVERSITY OF PUGET SOUND, THE             1182015
-FRED HUTCHINSON CANCER RESEARCH CENTER    897461.0
+FRED HUTCHINSON CANCER RESEARCH CENTER     1023783
-CENTRAL WASHINGTON UNIVERSITY INC         837006.0
+WHITMAN COLLEGE, INC                        994213
-and  12  other institutions.
+and  10  other institutions.
 ```
 ---
 ---